WQOK

 WQOK (97.5 FM) is a commercial radio station licensed to Carrboro, North Carolina, and serving the Raleigh–Durham radio market.
 WQOK is owned and operated by Urban One and airs a hip hop-leaning urban contemporary radio format.
 Its studios and offices are located on Creedmoor Road in Raleigh.
 Its transmitter tower is in Oak Grove, just east of Durham.

-Each weekday, WQOK carries the The Morning Hustle featuring Kyle Santillian and Lore’l, syndicated from Atlanta.
+Each weekday, WQOK carries The Morning Hustle featuring Kyle Santillian and Lore’l, syndicated from Atlanta.
 Local DJs are heard the rest of the day.
 WQOK broadcasts in the HD radio format.

 History

 WHLF-FM and WJLC

 WQOK is considered a "move in" station, having begun its history in Virginia, about 40 mi north of Raleigh, before it moved into the Research Triangle of North Carolina.
 On October 1, 1960, the station signed on as WHLF-FM in South Boston, Virginia.
 It was the FM counterpart to WHLF (1400 AM; now WAJL), with the two stations simulcasting their programming.
 WHLF-FM effective radiated power was 2,400 watts, limiting its coverage to just South Boston and adjacent communities.

 In the 1970s, it changed its call sign to WJLC-FM, airing an automated Top 40 format separate from the co-owned AM station.
 The power was increased to 29,000 watts but only using a 250 ft tower, so it still did not cover the Raleigh-Durham market.
 In the 1980s, it switched to a soft adult contemporary/MOR format, but the power and antenna height remained the same.